nzaman7878/javascript-interview-exercises/README.md

 39 - Destructure an object to get its propertise.

 40 - Create a class representing a Book with propertise like title, author , and year.
 Add a method to the Book class to get the book's age (current year - year of publication).

+41 - Create a subclass 'Magazine' that extends the book class with an additional property issue . add a method to the magazine class to get the magazines issue number.